Practice Notes

 enable each Service to manage its portion of that funding and support the tactical-level innovations of its

-mentioned above, U.S. Central Command, XVIII Airborne Corps, and 25th Infantry Division have all developed and
+As mentioned above, U.S. Central Command, XVIII Airborne Corps, and 25th Infantry Division have all

-executed similar endeavors to encourage and promote Service member innovation.
-24 With this new funding scheme, decision-makers
+developed and executed similar endeavors to encourage and promote Service member innovation.
+24 With this new funding

 Conclusion

-operations in a multi-domain environment, the pace at which a joint force can adapt will be critical to
+combat operations in a multi-domain environment, the pace at which a joint force can adapt will be critical

-achieving success.
-By financially empowering the innovative spirit and vision of our Soldiers and leaders at the
+to achieving success.
+By financially empowering the innovative spirit and vision of our Soldiers and leaders

-tactical level, we can prevent the hedgerows of the next conflict from stifling our momentum on the battlefield.
+at the tactical level, we can prevent the hedgerows of the next conflict from stifling our momentum on the

-Whatever approach we choose to help close the capability gaps at our tactical level, we should not delay in
+battlefield.
+Whatever approach we choose to help close the capability gaps at our tactical level, we should

-implementation so that we can, hopefully, minimize any necessary in-stride adaptations and maximize our
+not delay in implementation so that we can, hopefully, minimize any necessary in-stride adaptations and

 Notes